-Join Gini von Courter for an in-depth discussion in this video Use custom search folders, part of Efficient Email Management with Outlook 2016.
+Join Gini von Courter for an in-depth discussion in this video Use custom search folders, part of Outlook 2016: Efficient Email Management.

 - [Voiceover] If you have a search that you perform frequently but that has multiple conditions so you don't want to do an instant search each time you might consider search folders.
 They're an alternative to filtered views.
 And they're dynamic so they're very useful.
 In earlier versions of Outlook there were three built in search folders and one of them I loved because it would look in every folder and tell me what unread messages I had.

 Now if you want to use search folders you need to create any of the search folders you wish to have.
 But it's easy enough to do.
 Let me show you how to create a custom search folder.
 With your navigation pane open in mail click 'search folders' and choose 'new search folder'.
 Check this out.
 Read email, unread mail mail flagged for follow-up mail either read mail either unread or flagged for follow-up.
 In other words, mail that I still need to do something with.
 Important mail.
 Mail from and to specific people so there's the mail from my boss.

 Mail sent to a public group.
 Catagorized mail, large mail, old mail mail with attachments.
 Or something even more customized.
 So I'm going to say 'unread mail'.
 Create a new search folder for unread mail.
 There's all my unread mail.
 Now some of that mail is in clutter.
 Some of that is in my inbox.
 Some is in 'Bay Area IT'.
 It is not in 'deleted items' because remember that unless we change the settings 'search and filter' and 'find' do not return items out of 'deleted items' that's why this number adds up to 20 rather then 21.